 This checklist is intended as an aid for researchers, grant writers, project directors and evaluators, and funding organizations addressing health and medicine.
 It presents key steps for incorporating sex and gender analyses into health and biomedical research.
 As such, it complements and should be read in conjunction with the methodology described in Designing Health & Biomedical Research.
-Important resources when considering research design include: U.S. National Institutes of Health online course: The Science of Sex and Gender in Human Health); the European Curriculum in Gender Medicine online course; Oertelt-Prigione, S. et al., Sex and Gender Aspects in Clinical Medicine; and Schenck-Gustafsson et al., Handbook of Clinical Gender Medicine.
+Important resources when considering research design include: Oertelt-Prigione, S. et al., Sex and Gender Aspects in Clinical Medicine; Schenck-Gustafsson et al., Handbook of Clinical Gender Medicine; and Regitz-Zagrosek, Sex and Gender Differences in Pharmacology.
+Additional resources: U.S. National Institutes of Health online course: The Science of Sex and Gender in Human Health; the European Curriculum in Gender Medicine online course.

 Step 1: Determining Relevance (see Rethinking Research Priorities and Outcomes)